top of page

 Jennifer Chmielewski

-Jennifer Chmielewski is a doctoral candidate in the Critical Social/Personality Psychology program at the CUNY Graduate Center.
-She received her master’s degree in Counseling Psychology from Teachers College, Columbia University.
-Her research uses critical feminist theories and methods to explore women and girls’ embodiment and lived experiences of gender, desire, and sexual identity through an intersectional and social justice lens.
-Her dissertation explores young women's experiences of sexual desire as they are informed by social and relational contexts and inequities.
-She was also a research blogger and editor for SPARK, an inter-generational feminist activist organization that helps girls push back against the sexualization of girls and women in the media (http://www.sparksummit.com).
+Jennifer Chmielewski recently received her PhD in Critical Social/Personality Psychology from the CUNY Graduate Center, and is now an Assistant Professor of Psychology at Adelphi University.
+Her research uses critical feminist theories and methods to explore diverse young people’s embodiment and lived experiences of gender, desire, and sexual identity through an intersectional and social justice lens.
+Her current work explores young women's' experiences of sexual desire as they are informed by social and relational contexts and inequities.
+Previously, she was also a research blogger and editor for SPARK, an inter-generational feminist activist organization that helps girls push back against the sexualization of girls and women in the media (http://www.sparksummit.com).

 Recent Publications: